juttle/juttle/test/runtime/specs/juttle-spec/juttle-procs-skip.spec.md

     emit -from Date.new(0) -limit 9 | skip "foo" | view result

 ### Errors
-  * CompileError: Error: argument for skip must be an integer
+  * CompileError: argument for skip must be an integer